bcn

 2. Bodega La Puntual

-Chic bodega vibes with tasty tapas in the Born neighborhood!
-Enjoy classic delights like Iberian ham croquettes and modern creations such as their wasabi tuna tartare.
-A special shoutout for their selection of local wines!
+Chic bodega vibes with reinvented tapas in the Born district.
+Enjoy classics like Iberian ham croquettes and modern creations like their wasabi tuna tartare.
+A special mention for their selection of local wines.

 Carrer de Montcada, 22